js-data-tools/js-helpers/docs/ref/modules.md

 ▸ **isNullOrUndefined**<`T`\>(`input`): `boolean`

-Checks if given value is null or undefined
+Check if the given value is null or undefined.

 **`Since`**